 There are many things to consider when buying a new home and selling your current home.
 It certainly pays off to have a good strategy in place, and hopefully receive a bit of luck!

 Most people have three main goals when Buying & Selling a Home at the Same Time,

 - to get as big a price as possible for their current house

 - to buy a new house as cheaply as possible

 - get through the process with as little pain as possible

 The first key to selling for a profit is improving your home.
 The other key to making the big jump successfully is to have done as much damage to your current mortgage as your pay packet (or packets) allow, so that the equity in your home can be converted into cash.

 In other words, harness all the mortgage-busting tips on yourmortgage.com.au to pay off your loan faster.
 Make extra one-off payments.
 Pay a little more each time.
 Pay fortnightly not monthly.
 In short, make every cent count.

 To ensure the move goes as smoothly as possible, there is generally a need for the buying and selling process to be as close together as possible.

 Ideally, from a logistical perspective, settlement on the new property should occur a few days before settlement on the old, minimising the hassles involved in carting all your possessions from one home to another.
 However, as we shall discuss below, this may cause problems with the financing.

-“When and whether to sell first then buy or vice versa is the eternal question,” admits John Smith, CEO at Inspired Finance Group Pty Ltd, “and this can depend on whether it is a buyer’s market or a seller’s market, whether you can afford a bridging loan, or have enough equity within your properties to capitalise on interest,” he says.
+“When and whether to sell your home first then buy or vice versa is the eternal question,” admits John Smith, CEO at Inspired Finance Group Pty Ltd, “and this can depend on whether it is a buyer’s market or a seller’s market, whether you can afford a bridging loan, or have enough equity within your properties to capitalise on interest,” he says.